cenw-wscoe/practice-site/contribute.md

 Workflow goes:
-n.
-Create a branch from pre-prod.
+1. Create a branch from pre-prod.
-n.
-Make changes
+2. Make changes
-n.
-Submit pull request.
+3. Submit pull request.
 (To merge your branch -> pre-prod)
-n.
-When pre-prod is ready to be published to https://cenw-wscoe.github.io/practice-site/, submit pull request to merge pre-prod -> master
+4. When pre-prod is ready to be published to https://cenw-wscoe.github.io/practice-site/, submit pull request to merge pre-prod -> master